My Reading List for Startup Leaders

 By Kerry Patterson, Joseph Grenny, Ron McMillan, Al Switzler (Amazon)

-This is the most important book I’ve ever read on conversations and is the number one book I recommend to the leaders I coach.
+This is the most important book I’ve ever read on conversations.
 It will teach you how to have more effective conversations in both low stakes and high stakes conversations inside and outside of work.
 One of its most important lessons is to create a mutual purpose for every conversation so you and the others involved have something to work toward together.
 It includes frameworks and practical examples.

 The Meaning Revolution: The Power of Transcendent Leadership